-From unpredictable weather to iconic spots such as the Golden Gate bridge, from meeting friends at lively restaurants & cafes to enjoying interesting museums with our daughter, it seemed like we never had enough time in our San Francisco itinerary.
+From unpredictable weather to iconic spots such as the Golden Gate Bridge, from meeting friends at lively restaurants & cafes to enjoying interesting museums with our daughter, it seemed like we never had enough time in our San Francisco itinerary.
 4 days in San Francisco passed by so quickly!

-Day 1 of San Francisco itinerary: Golden Gate park, Science Center and drive to an iconic viewpoint
+Day 1 of San Francisco itinerary: Golden Gate Park, Science Center and drive to an iconic viewpoint

 We had taken a long flight to San Francisco from Delhi the evening earlier.
 But jet lag ensured we were up early and though a bit tired, we wanted to make the most of the sunny day.
 We took an uber to Haight district to catch up with friends.
-The uber driver talked incessantly about how cold it was just the week earlier and that we were lucky to get this amazing weather in the city.
+The uber driver talked incessantly about how cold it was just a week earlier and that we were lucky to get this amazing weather in the city.

 Golden Gate Park

-To make the best of the warm, sunny day, these friends suggested a walk in the Golden Gate park.
+To make the best of the warm, sunny day, these friends suggested a walk in the Golden Gate Park.
 There was a live opera playing when we reached the park.
 What a lovely way to spend the afternoon!

 The city is blessed to have lungs in the form of the Golden Gate Park, a must-visit on your 3 or 4 days in San Francisco.